Adversarially Pretrained Transformers May Be Universally Robust In-Context Learners: Theoretical Results

-In contrast to the training distribution, the test distribution may contain $\drob$ robust features and $\dirr$ irrelevant features.
-The latter simulates natural noise or redundant dimensions commonly found in real-world data.
-For example, in MNIST~\cite{MNIST}, the top-left pixel is always zero and thus not predictive.
-Assumption 4 requires each irrelevant feature to be independent of both the label and all the other features.
-Robust and non-robust features are not assumed to be mutually independent.
+In contrast to the training distributions, the test distribution may contain $\drob$ robust features and $\dirr$ irrelevant features.
+These irrelevant features simulate natural noise or redundant dimensions commonly found in real-world data.
+For example, in MNIST~\citep{MNIST}, the top-left pixel is always zero and thus not predictive.
+Assumption 4 requires each irrelevant feature to be independent of both the label and all other features.
+The robust and non-robust features are not necessarily mutually independent.